Luis Roldán: Jail and subsequent life

-Judges have successfully raised 1,646,845 euros in civil procedure seizure of bank accounts and the auction of some of their properties seized in Spain.
-The bulk of his fortune, equivalent to 10 million euros in 1993, is missing.
+Judges raised 1,646,845 euros in civil procedure seizure of bank accounts and the auction of some of the properties seized in Spain.
+The bulk of his fortune, estimated at 10 million euros in 1993, is missing.

-On 19 March 2010, he was released from prison after 15 years in jail.
+On 19 March 2010, he was released from prison after 15 years.

+Death

+On 24 March 2022 Roldán died in Zaragoza at the San Juan de Dios Hospital in the Aragonese capital after several weeks in hospital.
+He died at age of 78.

 Popular culture

 In 2015, writer Fernando Sánchez Dragó published a fictionalized biography of Roldán, with his collaboration.

 Another book, Paesa, el espía de las mil caras by Manuel Cerdán formed the basis of the 2016 Spanish film, Smoke & Mirrors, in which Roldán is played by actor Carlos Santos.